Government shutdowns in the United States: 2013

-The shutdown of 2013 occurred during the second Obama term, focusing on a disagreement between Republican-led House of Representatives and the Democratic-led Senate towards the contents of the 2014 Continuing Appropriations Resolution bill, alongside other political issues.
+The shutdown of 2013 occurred during Obama's second term, focusing on a disagreement between Republican-led House of Representatives and the Democratic-led Senate towards the contents of the 2014 Continuing Appropriations Resolution bill, alongside other political issues.
 Congressional Republicans, encouraged by conservative senators such as Ted Cruz, and conservative groups such as Heritage Action, sought to include several measures to the bill in late 2013 that could delay funding for the 2013 Affordable Care Act (ACA) and thus allow time for changes to be made to the act.
 Both Obama and Democratic senators refused to agree to these measures, seeking instead for the bill to maintain government funding at then-current sequestration levels with no additional conditions.

 The shutdown took place on October 1, 2013, as a result of an impasse over the contents of the bill, with the House unable to approve any CRs before this date.
 Democrats opposed further efforts by congressional Republicans, led by House Speaker John Boehner, to delay funding of the ACA, and rejected piecemeal resolution bills proposed by them to resolve the shutdown.
 As Congress was at an impasse amidst rising concerns that the US would default on public debt, US senators – particularly then Senate Minority Leader Mitch McConnell and then Senate Majority Leader Harry Reid – negotiated a deal to end the deadlock.

 Their proposal, which won a Senate vote, approved an amended Resolution bill that would keep funding at sequestration levels, temporarily suspend the debt limit until February 7, 2014, and included a concession to congressional Republicans on the ACA by applying stricter income verification rules in regards to health insurance.
 Boehner eventually withdrew further objections and delaying attempts against the ACA upon the country being within hours of breaking its debt limit on October 16, 2013.
 Congress approved the bill for Obama's signature the following day.

 The 16-day shutdown had considerable impact upon the United States: approximately 800,000 federal employees were put on furlough, while an additional 1.3 million had to report to work without any known payment dates during this period, costing the government millions in back pay; major government programmes concerning Native Americans, children, and domestic violence victims, alongside the legal processing of asylum and immigration cases, and sexual assault cases handled by the Office of Civil Rights, were badly disrupted by the shutdown; tourism was greatly impacted due to the closure of national parks and institutions during the shutdown and cost the government millions in lost revenue; and US economic growth was reduced during this period.
 In political circles, the shutdown had a negative impact on Republicans, as over half of Americans held Republicans accountable for the deadlock, in comparison to public opinion on the accountability of both the Democrats and Obama during this period.